zdravkov/kendo-docs/tutorials/asp.net/saleshub/order-page/kendo-saleshub-creating-and-editing-orders.md

 Calling `ClientFooterTemplate` allows you to specify a footer which is displayed for the specified column.
 In our case these footer templates make use of the [DataSource aggregates](/api/framework/datasource#configuration-aggregate) that we set up, later on, in our DataSource.
-As the client footer templates are bound client-side we use [Kendo's templating syntax](/api/framework/kendo#methods-template) to tell it which aggregate to display the result of (in our case we only bind against a **sum** aggregate).
+As the client footer templates are bound client-side we use [Kendo's template syntax](/api/framework/kendo#methods-template) to tell it which aggregate to display the result of (in our case we only bind against a `sum` aggregate).

-The last column is a command column and we use the Grid's built-in **Edit** and **Destroy** commands.
+The last column is a command column and we use the Grid's built-in `Edit` and `Destroy` commands.

     .Filterable()
     .ToolBar(toolbar => toolbar.Create())